asifkd012020/open-itg-aws_runbooks/acm/Runbook.md

 <br>

 **Why?**<br>
+`This Section will be updated soon.`

 **How?**<br>
 1. Encryption keys, Private Keys and Digital Certificates will be managed by CG
 2. Encryption of all data in transit using TLS 1.2 or higher

+`This Section will be updated soon.`

 ### 3. Certificate Best Practices Used
 **NIST CSF:**

+`This Section will be updated soon.`

 **Capital Group:**

+`This Section will be updated soon.`
 **Why?**<br>

 **How?**<br>